k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 - Proposed initial strategies: `all` and `first_available`.
 - Proposed default: `all` for backward compatibility.
 - Proposed API shape: an extensible string strategy instead of a boolean.
+- Proposed live-update contract: `first_available` permits append-only range expansion; appending or otherwise changing ranges under `all`, and every other strategy or range-sequence change, require a fully drained network.
+- Configuration immutability is an operational invariant because this proposal does not add persisted configuration generations or update admission.
 - Implementation is intentionally deferred until the API is accepted.